Executive Summary

 Reducing aviation's environmental impact can also be achieved by managing demand, such as encouraging people to decrease travel or switch to alternative modes of transport.
 For instance, France has banned flights on routes with a rail alternative under 2.5 hours, cutting emissions by up to 95% per passenger kilometre, where a direct train is available.
 However, only about 7% of aviation fuel burn is regional, and only a small fraction can be replaced by rail.

-Only about 10% of the world's population have ever flown1, but with the rising size of the middle classes in Asia, Africa, and South America, air travel is expected to double by 2050.
+Only about 10% of the world's population have ever flown [1] Link to footnote , but with the rising size of the middle classes in Asia, Africa, and South America, air travel is expected to double by 2050.
 This growth makes significant emission reductions through demand management challenging.
 Restricting emerging markets' access to air travel would be strongly resisted as these countries seek the same opportunities industrialised nations have long enjoyed.
 In industrialised countries, significant restrictions would need to focus on frequent fliers to gain public acceptance.

 Chapter 4